 The problem: Food getting more and more expensive

 What you can do instead: Buy a farm or invest in agriculture.
 Historically farmland prices tend to out inflate food prices.
-When consumers pay for their food at the store eventually some of it or most of that money goes back to the farmers or producers of the food.
+When consumers pay for their food at the store eventually some of that money goes back to the farmers or producers of the food.
 So common sense tells us that if you own the means of production, or at least the land it’s being produced on, then you are in a pretty good position.

 What other people do: Blame their employer for underpaying them.
 Complain their taxes are too high.

 What you can do instead: Ask for a wage increase.
 I asked my boss for a raise because I’ve been working at the company for many years.
 He went to the accounting department and came back to me with a $5/hour increase.
-The worst thing that can happen is my boss saying no. But most employers want to keep their workers happy.
+The worst thing that could have happened was my boss saying no. But most employers want to keep their workers happy.